jeertmans/selsearch/README.md

 However, SelSearch is best used when set as a keyboard shortcut.
 For example, in the demo, `selsearch` is mapped to `<ctrl>+<m>` and `selsearch -w DeepL` to `<ctrl>+<n>`.
 How to set up keyboard shortcuts depends on your platform.

+As it may be hard to setup keyboard shortcuts on Windows, it is also possible to run the app in background with `selsearch gui`.
+It will continuously listen for keyboard inputs and launch appropriate commands when needed.
+Shortcuts customization is not available yet.

 ### Customize

 Other functionnalities can be listed with: